sumborwonpob/mtofalib/README.md

 ## Usage

-Be sure to attach the mtof as close as possible to the camera centre.
+Be sure to attach the mtof as close as possible to the camera center.
 The recommended distance is less than 2cm from the camera sensor centre.

-Adjust all the necessary parameters in the [calibrator.py](https://github.com/sumborwonpob/mtofalib/blob/main/scripts/calibrator.py) and do concol build to update the parameters.
+Adjust all the necessary parameters in the [calibrator.py](https://github.com/sumborwonpob/mtofalib/blob/main/scripts/calibrator.py) and do colcon build to update the parameters.
 Then:

 ```
 ros2 run mtofalib mtof_publisher
 ros2 run mtofalib calibrator.py
 ```
-Open rqt image visualizer and subscribe to two compressed image topics
+Open rqt image visualizer and subscribe to two compressed image topics to view the calibration image
 ```
 /mtofal/debug/depth/compressed
 /mtofal/debug/aruco/compressed